 Australian Market Doubles Early Gains In Mid-market

-(RTTNews) - The Australian stock market is doubling its early gains in mid-market moves on Wednesday, reversing the slight losses in the previous session, with the benchmark S&P/ASX 200 moving to near the 9,000 mark, following the mixed cues from Wall Street overnight, with gains in financial, energy and mining stocks.
+(RTTNews) - The Australian market is doubling its early gains in mid-market moves on Thursday, extending the sharp gains in the previous session, despite the broadly negative cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is moving well above the 9,050 level, boosted by strong corporate earnings.
+Strong gains in mining and financial stocks were partially offset by weakness in technology stocks.

-Among major miners, BHP Group and Rio Tinto Fortescue are gaining more than 1 percent each, while Mineral Resources is edging down 0.2 percent.
+Among major miners, BHP Group is advancing almost 4 percent and Rio Tinto is gaining more than 3 percent, while Fortescue and Mineral Resources are adding almost 3 percent each.

-Oil stocks are mostly higher.
-Woodside Energy and Santos are edging up 0.3 percent each, while Origin Energy is gaining more than 1 percent.
-Beach energy is losing more than 2 percent.
+Oil stocks are mixed.
+Santos is losing almost 1 percent and Beach energy is declining more than 3 percent, while Origin Energy is surging more than 5 percent and Woodside Energy is gaining more than 2 percent.

-Among the big four banks, Westpac is advancing almost 3 percent, National Australia bank is gaining more than 2 percent, ANZ Banking is adding more than 1 percent and Commonwealth Bank is surging almost 8 percent after reporting record cash earnings for the first-half.
-Among gold miners, Evolution Mining is surging almost 7 percent, Newmont is gaining more than 2 percent and Genesis Minerals is adding almost 2 percent, while Resolute Mining and Northern Star Resources are edging down 0.4 to 0.5 percent each.
+Among the big four banks, Westpac and National Australia Bank are surging almost 5 percent each, while ANZ Banking is jumping more than 8 percent and Commonwealth Bank is soaring almost 10 percent on better-than-expected results.

+Among gold miners, Resolute Mining is adding almost 2 percent, Evolution Mining is surging more than 5 percent, Northern Star Resources is gaining almost 4 percent, Genesis Minerals is up 1.5 percent and Newmont is advancing more than 3 percent.

-In other news, shares in CSL are tumbling more than 6 percent after the biotech giant announced the departure of its chief executive officer and a 7 percent decline in its first-half earnings.
+In other news, shares in AMP are tumbling almost 26 percent as after the 11.3 percent drop in full-year net profit amid the "settlement of legacy legal matters and business simplification".

-Shares in Aussie Broadband are jumping more than 13 percent amid a deal to acquire AGL Energy's telecommunications business and customer assets, which will see the company issue $115 million in stock to AGL.

-Shares in James Hardie Industries are also jumping more than 12 percent after the construction materials supplier reported upbeat results for the third quarter.
+Shares in Temple & Webster are also plunging more than 26 percent as the online homewares and furniture retailer suffered a 36 percent slump in net profit after tax in the six months ended December 31.

+Shares in Pro Medicus are diving more than 16 percent after the health imaging technology company reported first-half revenues that missed estimates amid higher operational costs.
+CEO Sam Hupert also spoke in an accompanying interview about the threat of AI on the company's business.

 https://bxplus.ch/bx-musterportfolio/